About the M.S. in Marine Sciences

 Resume

-• A current resume is required and should be uploaded directly to the GradCAS application.
+A current resume is required and should be uploaded directly to your application portal.

 Letters of Reference

-Three (3) letters of reference are required* – submitted via GradCAS
+• Two (2) letters of reference are required — requests submitted through the application portal.

-• Letters should come from a person of your choice who can speak to your academic and/or professional experience.
+• Letters should come from individuals who can speak to your academic and/or professional experience.

 International Applicants

-International applicants and those with foreign degrees and coursework are required to satisfy the following additional requirements:
+International applicants and those with foreign degrees must satisfy the following:

-• Applicants whose first language is not English must demonstrate written and spoken fluency through the successful completion of a UNE-approved English language proficiency test.
+• Applicants whose first language is not English must demonstrate fluency through a UNE-approved English language proficiency test.

-• Prior to or early in the application process, applicants are strongly advised to communicate with UNE faculty with whom they would like to work.
+• Applicants are strongly advised to contact UNE faculty with whom they would like to work before or early in the application process.

-• Meeting with faculty during the application process does not in any way negate the need to fully complete the application process.
+• Meeting with faculty does not negate the need to fully complete the application and admissions process.

-• Applications completed after the posted deadline will be reviewed on a space-available basis.
+• Applications completed after the deadline will be reviewed on a space-available basis.

-All materials submitted as part of the application become the property of UNE and will not be returned or released to anyone, including the applicant.
-This policy includes letters of reference, primary and secondary applications, personal statements, transcripts, and other supporting materials.
+• All materials submitted as part of the application become the property of UNE and will not be returned or released to anyone, including the applicant.

 Policy Exceptions

-• Policies are established to ensure fair and consistent admissions practice for all applicants to the university and its programs.
+Policies ensure fair and consistent admissions practices for all applicants.

-• All criteria presented in this summary are subject to change per professional accreditation requirements, changes in curriculum and/or other institutional standards, and clinical affiliation requirements.
+• All criteria are subject to change per accreditation requirements, curriculum changes, or institutional standards.

 Apply